dotnet/dotNext/docs/features/core/enum.md

 white == Color.White;   //true
 ```

-# Flag
-[System.Enum](https://docs.microsoft.com/en-us/dotnet/api/system.enum) class has public instance method `HasFlag` that allows to check whether the one or more bits are set in the enumeration.
-However, it causes boxing of the argument.
-There is no generic version of this method in standard library to avoid boxing.

-.NEXT library offers fast version of `HasFlag` method that prevents boxing.
-It's represented by static method located in [Intrinsics](xref:DotNext.Runtime.Intrinsics) class.

 # Attributes
 [EnumType](xref:DotNext.Reflection.EnumType) static classes exposes access to custom attributes attached to the enum member.